jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 > BEFFEs can also be built for Mobile applications

 They are responsible for returning data to client applications (i.e., the JS app) in the most efficient form.
-Thus they are tightly coupled to the JS app.
+Thus, they are tightly coupled to the JS app.
 To do this well, they often filter and aggregate data fetched from other Backend sources (via HTTP service clients).

 > In general, a BEFFE does not directly access databases for application data.
 They use Backend APIs to obtain that data.
 However, they may implement their own caches to enhance performance.